LiteLDev/LeviLamina/README.md

 ![English](https://img.shields.io/badge/English-inactive?style=for-the-badge)
 [![中文](https://img.shields.io/badge/简体中文-informational?style=for-the-badge)](README.zh.md)

-A lightweight, modular and versatile plugin loader for Minecraft Bedrock Edition, formerly known as LiteLoaderBDS
+A lightweight, modular and versatile mod loader for Minecraft Bedrock Edition, formerly known as LiteLoaderBDS

-LeviLamina is an unofficial plugin loader designed to offer indispensable API support for Minecraft Bedrock Edition.
+LeviLamina is an unofficial mod loader designed to offer indispensable API support for Minecraft Bedrock Edition.
 It boasts a comprehensive API, an array of utility interfaces, a robust event system, and comprehensive support for basic interfaces.
 LeviLamina provides an expansive API, a powerful event system, and a wealth of encapsulated development infrastructure interfaces, forming a solid foundation for augmenting the Minecraft Bedrock Edition with additional gameplay features and functionalities.
-By leveraging plugins, the process of extending Bedrock functionality becomes effortless, with a user-friendly development process and an adaptable approach.
+By leveraging mods, the process of extending Bedrock functionality becomes effortless, with a user-friendly development process and an adaptable approach.

-Developers can effortlessly author plugins in languages such as C++, JavaScript, Lua, Python, C#, and others.
+Developers can effortlessly author mods in languages such as C++, JavaScript, Lua, Python, C#, and others.
 This seamless integration empowers them to effortlessly expand and personalize Bedrock functionality, facilitating an intuitive learning experience and unparalleled flexibility.

 For more information, please refer to [the documentation](https://levilamina.liteldev.com).